Fashion Expert & TV Presenter

 Specific areas of expertise include men’s and women’s nightwear, personal furnishings and accessories; men’s fully hand canvassed tailored clothing; traditional Japanese kimono and associated clothing; towels and towelling products.
 Such expertise covers the design process, practical construction as well as production knowledge.
 Adjacent to the aforementioned is a career-long involvement of fabric design, weaving techniques, colouring, dyeing and finishing, with a ‘specific love’ for jacquard patterning.

-Daniel Hanson lives in Nottingham with his family.
+Daniel Hanson lived in Nottingham with his family.
 This is where the company and its workshop are based.
-He regularly works in London and goes to New York, Paris, Milan and Austria in a consultancy capacity.
+He regularly worked in London, New York, Paris, Milan and Austria in a consultancy capacity.